Islamabad High Court Disposes Of Petition Against Expected PTIs Sit-in, Possible Road Closure - UrduPoint

 IHC Chief Justice Aamer Farooq heard the case filed by traders of the Federal capital against the expected PTI sit-in at the Faizabad Interchange.

-During the hearing, the Chief Justice said that nobody could challenge the write of the state.
+During the hearing, the Chief Justice said that nobody could challenge the writ of the state.
 The decision of the Supreme Court and the IHC were present regarding the protest, he added.

 He maintained that setting up containers was not a solution to the problem and that a modern approach should be adopted.